sergi-flo/pdf_reader/README.md

-# pdf_reader App to read pdfs and export information
+# App to read pdfs and export information

 ## Requeriments